On generating series of finitely presented operads: Nonsymmetric operads

 \subsubsection{Computations via homology}

 In this section we show how one can simplify computations in some cases using the monomial resolutions of operads with finite Gr\"obner bases introduced in~\cite{dk_resolutions}.
-First, we remind a description of a monomial basis in this resolutions.
+First, we recall a description of a monomial basis in these resolutions.
 Second, we present a particular example where such a description allows to compute the generating series.
-The corresponding computation using the first two methods (given in two previous examples) became extremely hard compare to what the homological method can give.
+The corresponding computation using the first two methods (given in two previous examples) became extremely hard compared to what the homological method can give.
 Theoretically, the monomial description of a resolution from \cite{dk_resolutions} allows to produce an algorithm similar to the one given in Section~\ref{sec::many_relations} starting from a given finite Gr\"obner basis.
-But the involved combinatorics became extremely hard as soon as the complexity of intersections of leading terms of monomials grows up.
-Therefore we decided not to give all the details of this algorithm.
-However, a couple of examples given for the non-symmetric (Example~\ref{ex::nonsym_homol_exam}) and the symmetric (Example~\ref{ex::sym_homol_exam}) cases should convince the readers that in real computations they should not close their eyes on this method.
+But the combinatorics involved becomes tricky as soon as the complexity of intersections of leading terms of monomials grows up.
+Therefore, we decided not to give all the details of this algorithm.
+However, a couple of examples given for the non-symmetric (Example~\ref{ex::nonsym_homol_exam}) and the symmetric (Example~\ref{ex::sym_homol_exam}) cases should convince the readers that in some computations the homological method may be more effective.

 Suppose that $R$ is a free resolution (=DG model) of an operad $\P$ generated by a differential graded vector space $\Q$.
 (In other words, $R\simeq \F(\Q)$ as an operad and there exists a differential $d$ on $R$ such that the homology operad of $R$ is isomorphic to $\P$).
 Then the generating series of $\P$ and $\Q$ are related by the equality